Relatives of Mexico metro crash victims demand justice

 A metro workers union has complained that engineers had already reported concerns about the line on various occasions.

-The organization Mexicans Against Corruption has alleged that Lopez Obrador's austerity drive resulted in cuts to the metro network's budget.
+The organisation Mexicans Against Corruption has alleged that Lopez Obrador's austerity drive resulted in cuts to the metro network's budget.

 The metro system's budget is based on an annual projection of ticket sales and contributions from the government.